Byson94/LiteForge-Evo/README.md

 # LiteForge-Evo
 Re-make of the liteforge gd engine from scratch.

+# Make your first game!
+Check out https://github.com/Byson94/LiteForge-Evo/wiki/Getting-Started to make your own game!

 ## Third-party libraries used:
 1. CodeMirror